frconor-ebook/meditations/_posts/2025-10-10-the-healing-of-the-ten-lepers.md

 "It happens that we may pass by people, although we know them, without looking at their faces, without realizing how often they\'re suffering, and that subtle, wearing sorrow which comes from being ignored.

 "A cordial word, an affectionate gesture would be enough, and something," sometimes, "would at once awaken in them: a sign of attention and courtesy can be a breath of fresh air in the stuffiness of an existence oppressed by sadness and dejection.
-Mary\'s greeting filled with joy the heart of her elderly cousin Elizabeth" (John Paul II, *Address*, February 11, 1981).
+Mary\'s greeting filled with joy the heart of her elderly cousin Elizabeth" (*cf*.
+John Paul II, *Address*, February 11, 1981).

 That\'s how we can lighten the load of the people around us.